 Some people wonder about consistency.
 If, for example, one parent insists on being permissive, should the other conform?
 Or are kids better off having at least one authoritative parent?

 A parent's style is important.
-But it can't explain everything.
+But it's just one influence of many.

-There is support for the idea that child behavior influences a parent’s style.
-An American study tracked about 500 adolescent girls for a year (Huh et al 2006).
+We can see evidence for this two-way influence in a study that tracked about 500 adolescent girls for a year (Huh et al 2006).

-At the beginning of the study, the researchers measured the girls’ externalizing behavior problems (e.g., fighting or treating others with cruelty).
+At the beginning of the study, the researchers measured the girls' externalizing behavior problems (e.g., picking fights and engaging in acts of defiance).
 They also asked girls about the way their parents attempted to monitor them and enforce rules.
-At the end of the study, these variables were measured again.
+At the end of the study, researchers repeated their measurements.

 Initially low levels of parental control didn't have a significant effect on a girl's subsequent development of externalizing behavior problems.